-- 1. Insert the distribution diskette into disk drive A. - 2.
-From the DOS prompt, locate and view the appropriate README.TXT file as follows: - a.
+- 1. Insert the distribution diskette into diskette drive A. - 2.
+From the DOS prompt, locate and view the appropriate ${\tt README.TXT}$ file as follows: - a.
 Enter the following command at the DOS prompt:

 more <readme.txt Return

 The file is displayed, one screen at a time.